lrmcfarland/CartesianSpace/README.md

 This is a submodule of my space craft simulation program Orbits.
-The C++ model can either display the simulation in 3D with OpenGL or investigate derived properties like distance from another body, fuel, speed or angular momentum over time, by using the python wrappers to extract the features of interest, with out having to re-code the simulation.
+The C++ model can either display the simulation in 3D with OpenGL or investigate derived properties like distance from another body, fuel, speed or angular momentum over time, by using the Python wrappers to extract the features of interest, with out having to re-code the simulation.